Sarah Adwoa Safo: 2016 election

 Adwao Safo was re-elected as a member of parliament for Dome Kwabenya constituency on the ticket of New Patriotic Party in the 2016 Ghanaian general election with 63,488 votes representing 67.99%.
 She was elected over Nurudeen Mohammed of National Democratic Congress, Martha Akpah Yeboah of Convention People's Party and Abdul Kadir Issah of People's National Convention.
 They had 29,392 votes, 336 votes and 157 votes respectively which is equivalent to 31.48%, 0.36% and 0.17% of the total votes.

 2020 election

-She was a again elected as the member of parliament for Dome Kwabenya constituency on the ticket of New Patriotic Party during the 2020 Ghanaian general election with 75, 041 votes representing 58.4% of the total votes.
+She was again elected as the member of parliament for Dome Kwabenya constituency on the ticket of New Patriotic Party during the 2020 Ghanaian general election with 75, 041 votes representing 58.4% of the total votes.
 She was elected over Faustina Elikplim Akurugu of National Democratic Congress, Kofi Kwachie Asante of LPG, Anderson Adongo Emmanuel of IND and Abdul Kadir Issah of People's National Convention.
 They obtained 52,262 votes, 804 votes, 271 votes and 221 votes, respectively, equivalent to 40.6%, 0.6%, 0.2% and 0.2% of the total votes.

 She lost in the 2024 NPP parliamentary primaries to Micheal Oquaye Jnr who obtained 1,194 votes against 328 by Adwoa.